willGuimont/willGuimont.github.io/content/blog/2024-03-25-obsidian-android-alternative/index.md

 +++
-authors = ["William Guimont-Martin"] title = "Another Way To Sync Obsidian vaults to Android using Git" description = "How to sync your Obsidian vault to an Android phone using Git" date = 2024-03-25
+authors = ["William Guimont-Martin"] title = "Sync Obsidian vaults to Android using Git" description = "How to sync your Obsidian vault to an Android phone using Git" date = 2024-03-25
 # updated = ""